F1 Academy — how the inclusion‑led model is redefining motorsport partnership

 Our specialist lawyers help retailers to anticipate risks, strengthen resilience & achieve compliance.

-Whether you need advice on which regulations or laws apply to you or support to develop a robust risk or crisis management strategy, we have the experience to assess your situation, proactively identify areas for improvement and provide the practical steps you need to take effective action.
+Whether you need advice on which regulations or laws apply to you or support to develop a robust risk or crisis management strategy, we have the experience to assess your situation, proactively identify areas for improvement and provide the practical steps that you need to take effective action.

 If the worst does happen and something goes wrong, we’re here to deliver straightforward advice that you can count on to ensure safety and preserve your reputation and financial exposure so far as possible.